WalkerMao/walkermao.github.io/_posts/2020-04-26-basic-clustering.md

 ### Derivation of EM Algorithm

 The expectation-maximization (EM) algorithm is a very general iterative algorithm for parameter estimation (model fitting) by maximum likelihood, when some of data (random variables) involved are not observed, i.e. missing or incomplete.
-These unobservable variables are usually called as latent variables.
+These unobservable variables are usually called as **latent variables**.

 Suppose there are latent variables $z_i$'s ($z_i$ can be a scalar or vector).
 For each $i$, let $q_i(\cdot)$ be the probability distribution function of the random variable $z_i$.
 Denote $$X:= (x_1, \cdots, x_n)^T, Z := (z_1, \cdots, z_n)^T$$, where $X$ is observable data and $Z$ is unobservable (hidden, missing) data.